The SMART Guide To Home Buying

 There are potentially unexpected complications in the home buying process.
 Some threaten to derail the sale just when you thought you were on the home stretch.
 Your Realtor®, mortgage bank/broker and appraisers, surveyors and other experts brought in will act on your behalf to assure your sale is trouble free in the future.
 Or they may warn you against continuing.

-Please be advised, you will pay for these services as part of your closing costs.
+Please be advised, you will pay for the above services as part of your closing costs.
 You will receive a full disclosure sheet (called a HUD-1) explaining what you owe in addition to the price of the house itself.
 Ask your closing company to provide this information as soon as it is available.

 - Inspection Companies – Voluntarily hired by you to ensure there are no hidden problems with the home.
 Based on any adverse, unacceptable findings, you can usually break the contract with no penalty or you may choose to re-negotiate the contract based on the inspection results.